Most Frequently asked LoadRunner Interview Questions.

 Answer: One, two, four and eight graphs can be seen at a time.
 The maximum number of graphs that can be monitored at a time is 8.

 Q #27) You have an application that shows the exam results of the student.
 Corresponding to the name of each student its mentioned whether he passed or failed the exam with the label of “Pass” and “Fail”.
 How will you identify the number of passed and failed students in the VuGen script?

 Answer: For this text check is used for the web page for the text “Pass and “Fail”.
 Through the function web_reg_find, we can capture the number of texts found on the web page with the help of “SaveCount”.
 SaveCount stored the number of matches found.
 For example-

 web_reg_find("Text=Pass", "SaveCount=Pass_Student", LAST); web_reg_find("Text=Fail", "SaveCount=Fail_Student", LAST);

-Q #29.
-How will you handle the situation in scripting where for your mailbox you have to select any one mail randomly to read?
+Q #29) How will you handle the situation in scripting were for your mailbox you have to select any one mail randomly to read?

-Q #32.
-How you decide the number of load generator machine required to run a test?
+Q #32) How do you decide the number of load generator machines required to run a test?